Recovery From Heart Surgery: Common Concerns

 - Use warm (not hot) water.

-- You may wash your incisions gently with soap and water, but do not scrub them.
+- Wash your incisions gently with soap and water, but do not scrub them.

 - Pat your incisions dry.